-What, you didn't think you could have long distance relationship dates?
-Let me share with you two, sweet date idea for long distance relationships you can do over Skype.
+Are your long distance relationship dates kinda…stale?
+Let me share with you 18, sweet date ideas for long distance relationships you can do over Skype.

-Most of my relationship with my military boyfriend (now husband), Paul, was long distance.
+Most of my relationship with my boyfriend (now husband), Paul, was a long distance relationship due to his military deployment.

 We met in Japan in our 20s, fell madly in love, and spent the next several years traversing the globe every few months to be together.

-Because we went months without seeing one another we had to find long distance relationship dates to help us stay connected in-between.
-And not only connect, but to build and nurture a relationship through common experiences even though we were never on the same continent.
+Because we went months without seeing one another, we had to find long distance relationship dates to help us stay connected in-between.
+And not only connect, but to build and nurture a relationship through common experiences and by getting on the same page, even though we were never on the same continent.

-We also were both dirt-poor and any extra money we could get our hands on was spent on airline tickets.
+We also were both early-20s-poor and any extra money we could get our hands on was spent on plane tickets.
 This meant that whatever we did in-between being together had to be cheap and effective.

-We wrote letters and included little tokens of affection, like a chocolate, a photo of something we had seen, a snippet of something we were reading with our own notes in the margins, confetti, stickers, a spritz of cologne/perfume, magazine articles the other might enjoy, etc.
+We wrote military love letters and included little tokens of affection, like a chocolate, a photo of something we had seen, a snippet of something we were reading with our own notes in the margins, confetti, stickers, a spritz of cologne/perfume, magazine articles the other might enjoy, etc. Any romantic gesture we could think of, we would do.

 After each trip I would develop the photos we had taken and send him copies in a letter.